Workplace design has evolved quickly over the past decade with the workplace now seen by many companies as an important strategic asset.

 ● Look at including features like artwork, wall art, and whiteboards for staff to write on within the workplace as they can encourage creativity

-A study from leading architects, Gensler found that a potential 65% of health-related costs that are directly connected to the well-being of workers.
-Add the savings through retaining key staff and the subsequent increased productivity and it’s not hard to see why many companies have embraced workplace wellbeing.
+A study from leading architect, Gensler found that a potential 65% of health-related costs are directly connected to the well-being of workers.
+Add the savings through retaining key staff and the subsequently increased productivity and it’s not hard to see why many companies have embraced workplace wellbeing.

 ● The Cost of Lost Output while a replacement employee gets up to speed